 In conclusion, evidences are accumulating that link cellular senescence features and numerous age-related pathologies including osteoporosis, sarcopenia or heart hypertrophy affecting elderly (15).
 Demonstrating that senescent cells are participating to OA onset is the major finding of this study paving thus the way to very promising innovative senolytic drugs-based treatments for OA.
 Nevertheless, one has to keep in mind that cellular senescence is also a physiological positive process implicated in wound healing, tumor suppression, immune and anti-viral responses, among others (22,23).
 We thus lack the perspectives on long-term effects and safety for senolytic treatments on human health.
 So the road is still long before celebrating the end of orthopedic surgery to treat OA.

-This work was supported by INSERM and the french national aging consoritum: Age-Med.
+This work was supported by INSERM and the French national aging consortium: Age-Med.
 Y Tachikart is a Pharmacy resident at CHU Montpellier, France.
 O Malaise is funded by CHU of Liege, University of Liege, Belgium.

 Conflicts of Interest: The authors have no conflicts of interest to declare.